Dot-labo/rocketchat-ai-assistant/README.md

 ## Additional Information
 - Ensure that your network settings allow traffic on the specified port (default: 8000).
-- Occasionally, typing events fail to generate properly.
-The specific cause is unclear, but alleviating the API rate_limit settings in the management console of rocket.chat sometimes leads to improvement.
+- Occasionally, typing events fail to generate properly when using the Rocket.Chat application.
+It has been observed that when the Rocket.Chat app is used through a PC browser, typing events are generally sent without issues.
+The specific cause of the failure in other situations is unclear, but adjusting the API rate_limit settings in the management console of Rocket.Chat sometimes leads to improvement.